 2009-2011

-Awards, grants
+Awards, Scholarships

 2024

-EXIM Culture Without Borders Programme
+EXIM Awards – Culture Without Borders Programme Scholarship in fine arts category

 2019